Starlink Remote Cameras

 Configure.
 Create a Web Application

-We assume your IP Camera has a web interface.
-Create a web application in Agilicus Admin interface, referencing the camera’s IP or hostname as the ‘upstream host’ and port 80 (typically)).
+We recommend using an NVR, but if we assume your IP Camera has a web interface, you can directly access it via a web application in Agilicus Admin interface, referencing the camera’s IP or hostname as the ‘upstream host’ and port 80 (typically)).
 This will proxy you, after proving your identity, to the ip camera.
-From anywhere.
+From anywhere to your Starlink Remote Camera.

 Explore